MusicWeb International One of the most grown-up review sites around 2024

 Williamson, John Ramsden (1929-2015) was an English composer who wrote a cello concerto but we have been unable to find evidence of when it was composed, or of its publication or performance.

-Williencourt, Dominique de (b.1959) is a French cellist and composer who wrote a cello concerto called En mémoire tragiquement optimiste in 2013 which he has recorded for Europ & Art.
-He also wrote Bersabée for cello and string orchestra in 2004 (and has recorded it for the same label), plus a work for three cellos and string orchestra.
+Williencourt, Dominique de (b.1959) is a French cellist and composer who wrote a cello concerto called En mémoire tragiquement optimiste in 2013.
+He has recorded the work for Europ & Art and it may be heard on SoundCloud.
+He also wrote Bersabée for cello and string orchestra in 2004 and has recorded it for the same label, plus a work for three cellos and string orchestra.

 Willing, Johann Ludwig (1755-1805) was a German cellist who wrote a cello concerto which was published around 1798.